Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - A Variety cover story I reported with Cynthia Littleton on the spiraling costs of TV episodes (I also wrote about why the money being thrown around in TV troubles me and why it annoys me when TV people take the wrong lessons from “Game of Thrones.”)

-- This 2014 piece on “Outlander’s” radical devotion to the female gaze is one of my favorite things I’ve ever written.
+- This 2014 piece on “Outlander’s” revolutionary depiction of female (and male!) sexuality is one of my favorite things I’ve ever written.
 A couple years ago, executive producer Ron Moore and I talked about sex-scene cliches that we can’t stand.
 From 2017: I talked to the stars of “Outlander” and also Moore about the show’s evolution over time.

-Here’s a long feature on the production of “Friday Night Lights.”
-I visited the set in Austin in Season 1 and wrote many stories about how they made the show and how that influenced the intimacy of its vibe.
+Here’s a long 2007 feature on the production of “Friday Night Lights.”
+I visited the set in Austin way back in Season 1, and was moved and delighted to write about the way they shot the show and how that influenced the intimacy of its vibe.
 To this day, that long FNL feature is one of my favorite things I’ve ever gotten to do.
-All my FNL coverage is here.
 Texas Forever.

-Speaking of podcasts, “Talking TV with Ryan and Ryan” is over – if you ever listened, thank you.
+By the way, I used to be half of a podcast duo: “Talking TV with Ryan and Ryan” is over – and if you ever listened, thank you.
 And you can still listen, if it’s new to you.
 It usually consisted of Ryan McGee and I blathering about whatever shows we were into (or not into) at that moment in time.
 Sometimes the podcasts contain interviews with actors and TV writers.
 (You can search the podcast’s site for show names.)
 This podcast (which is also on iTunes) may just be in your wheelhouse.

-More swell fare from the last few years: The aforementioned “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu (as is the cult gem “Mary Kills People“), get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
+More content for you: “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu (as is the cult gem “Mary Kills People“), get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
 “The Returned” is magnificently cry-inducing and weird, “Banshee” and “Strike Back” both had wobbly final seasons but were really worth watching before that.